rcr-software/How-To-Program/Lessons/Lesson 2/README.txt

-	git add .						//adds all files you added or changed git commit -m "you commit message"			//actually saves all your chages git push origin <branch name>				//pushes your branch to the repo waiting for it to be reviewed after u make a PR git checkout master					//back to master because you are done with your branch
+	git add .						//adds all files you added or changed git commit -m "you commit message"			//actually saves all your chages git push myOrigin <branch name>				//pushes your branch to the repo waiting for it to be reviewed after u make a PR git checkout master					//back to master because you are done with your branch

 		Go to GitHub and make a PR (pull request) to get your code merged to main